mikeolaniyi/Food-Claim-Exploratory-Data-Analysis-on-Python/README.md

-# EDA

-# 1:
+## Exploratory Data Analysis

-# Create a visualization that shows the number of claims in each location, and use the visualization to:
+### 1. Create a visualization that shows the number of claims in each location, and use the visualization to:

-# Explain which category of the variable location has the most observations, and also to explain whether the observations are balanced across categories of the variable location.
+### Explain which category of the variable location has the most observations, and also explain whether the observations are balanced across categories of the variable location.

 ```python